 Minutes are the legal record of what happened at a meeting.
 A CEO isn’t hired unless there’s a vote to hire them.
 A trustee isn’t appointed to the board unless there’s a vote to do so.

 These things must be recorded in the minutes, or they didn’t happen.
 When you need an audit trail of key decisions or a legal record of whether the board did or did not act, you need to have these minutes preserved, organized, and accessible at a moment’s notice.

 Your meeting minutes, if done well and preserved so that people can find them, are only way to know what’s happened, when, and why.

-From onboarding new board members to surviving transition of CEO or Board Chair, your minutes become a living institutional memory that empower key leaders to contribute to their fullest.
+From onboarding new board members to the surviving transition of CEO or Board Chair, your minutes become a living institutional memory that empowers key leaders to contribute to their fullest.

-For instance, new board members should read all of the previous year’s minutes to understand what the board has been up to — what key decisions were made; what big issues did the board wrestle with; how does the governance team spend its time.
+For instance, new board members should read the previous year’s minutes to understand what the board has been up to — what key decisions were made, what big issues the board wrestles with, and how the governance team spends its time.

 How Streamlined is Your Board Meeting Minutes Process?

 Are you still wrestling with Google Docs, shared Dropbox folders, or email attachments to share and approve your board’s meeting minutes?
 Are you uploading PDFs to your school’s website, hoping you get it done in time?

 Completing the minutes, circulating them, getting them approved, and figuring out how to make them available to the public, can be quite taxing for your team.
 Or for the staffer charged with ensuring it gets done — especially if that staffer is the very busy founding CEO.

 BoardOnTrack helps you take the minutes and helps make sure they’re approved and made available to the public — on time and in line with the intent of most states’ regulations.
 Read more about taking charter school board minutes using BoardOnTrack.